mfnalex/ChestSort/HOW_TO_USE_API.md

 # API Usage

-### Note: The API documentation is currently outdated, I will update them in the upcoming days - please look at the source code instead, it's really easy to understand.
-Sorry for the trouble.
-If you need assistance on using the API, feel free to contact me on Discord at https://discord.jeff-media.de

-If you want to use ChestSort's advanced sorting features for your own plugin, or if ChestSort causes trouble with your own plugin, you can use the ChestSort API.
+If you want to use ChestSort's advanced sorting features for your own plugin, or if ChestSort causes trouble with your own plugin, you can use the ChestSortAPI.
 It provides
-- the methods `sortInventory(Inventory inv)` and `sortInventory(Inventory inv, int startSlot, int endSlot)`to sort any given inventory, following the rules you have specified in your ChestSort's plugin.yml and the corresponding category files
+- the methods `sortInventory(Inventory inv)` and `sortInventory(Inventory inv, int startSlot, int endSlot)`to sort any given inventory, following the rules you have specified in your ChestSort's config.yml and the corresponding category files
-- a cancellable event called `ChestSortEvent` that is fired whenever ChestSort is about to sort an inventory
+- a cancellable event called `ChestSortEvent` that is fired whenever ChestSort is about to sort an inventory, that can also be used to change the sorting results
-- a custom InventoryHolder called `Sortable` that you can use when creating inventories to tell ChestSort that this inventory should be sortable
+- the methods `setSortable(Inventory inv)` and `setUnsortable(Inventory inv)` to tell ChestSort whether your custom inventories should be sortable by ChestSort

-and more.
+and more, see the Javadocs at the bottom of this page.

 ## Maven repository
 You can use maven to add ChestSort as a dependency to your Spigot-/Bukkit-Plugin: